 - In 1942, an Indian Saint by the name of Sri Krsna Lala Sarma performed in the incredible and seemingly impossible task of transmuting Mercury into Gold at a temple in Delhi, India.
 Several Government Officials were present (including a noted Indian Industrialist).
 In front of these officials, around 2.4kg of Mercury was mixed with 12 grams of an undisclosed powder, the whole mass being heated over a fire for a short while, when it was found the whole weight had been transformed into pure Gold.
 The process was repeated, with over 20kg being prepared in total.
 This astonishing event is commemorated by 2 plaques (above) which give the date and year, the name of the saint who performed the experiment, the names of all officials who were present, as well as a brief description of what they witnessed.
 They also commented that the practitioner was always no more than 10 or 15 feet away from them, and in clear sight.
 Similar accounts are officially recorded several times throughout India's history, the earliest being in the 4th Century BC.

-- In 1950, Chairman Mao Zedong made a speech saying the Chinese Communist Government should promote Traditional Chinese Medicine as a national treasure.
+- In 1950, Chairman Mao Zedong made a speech saying the Chinese Communist Party should promote Traditional Chinese Medicine as a national treasure.

 - During a visit to China in 1971, James Reston, a US reporter developed an acute Appendicitis.
 He was in China to cover the trip to China of Dr. Henry Kissinger.
 Reston had surgery to remove his appendix, and during his recovery, developed severe acute abdominal pain.
 Rather than being treated with Western medicine, the Chinese doctors applied Acupuncture which was remarkably effective.
 Upon returning to the US, Reston wrote an article for the New York Times in which he described his Acupuncture treatment.
 He also told Kissinger, a close acquaintance of his, about his experience, and Kissinger reportedly passed this on to President Nixon.
 Nixon was evidently very impressed with the story and organised Chinese Doctors to visit the US and share their Acupuncture knowledge.
 This is directly responsible for the rapid rise of Chinese Medicine in the West, and paved the way for the rise of Traditional Medicine in modern society.